Miss Universe Scraps Upper Age Limit, A Game-Changing Move For Pageants

 Miss Universe removes upper age restriction

 In a revelation that shook the beauty pageant world, R'Bonney Gabriel, the current Miss Universe on Thursday, September 15th, 2023 announced that any females above the age of 28 will now be able to participate in the Miss Universe pageant.
 Earlier the age limit for entering this beauty pageant was 18 to 28 years only.
 R'Bonney Gabriel made this announcement at designer Tanner Fletcher's "Beauty Pageant" show during New York Fashion Week.
 Ever since the Miss Universe pageant started in 1952 the age limit for the participants has been 18 to 28 years.
-R'Bonney who is now 29 years old, made a new record as she won the pageant in 2022 as the oldest contestant to become Miss Universe.
+R'Bonney, who is now 29 years old, set a new record of her own as the oldest contestant to be crowned Miss Universe when she won the pageant in 2022.

 Also Read: Miss Italy Beauty Pageant Says No To Transgender Contestant Entries